How to make your AI App Act – No Workflow Triggers by Default

 The Gap Between Output and Action

-But unless your app interprets the AI’s response, checks the user’s order history, triggers the cancel function in your backend, and sends the email — nothing actually happens.
+But nothing happens unless your app understands the AI’s answer, looks at the user’s order history, activates the cancel function in your backend, and sends the email.

 This is the difference between AI that sounds helpful and AI that delivers business outcomes.

-To ensure the cancellation request actually triggers a workflow, the system must go beyond generating a polite response.
-The AI must produce a structured output (e.g. a function call) that the application can parse and validate — ideally referencing the exact order ID, user session, and desired action.
+The system needs to do more than just send a polite response to the cancellation request to make sure it starts a workflow.
+The AI needs to give the application a structured output (like a function call) that it can read and check, ideally with the exact order ID, user session, and action that the user wants.
 Only then can your logic safely initiate a backend process.

 Why This Happens